romoloman/OCSInventory-Agent-Rework/README.md

 #### 4. Installing the agent interactively

-To install the agent in interactive mode, you have to run the `OCS-NG setup` and set all configuration fields.
+To install the agent in interactive mode, you have to run the `OCS-NG` and set all configuration fields.

 #### 5. Additionnal information